alinex/node-validator/README.md

 ### handlebars

-You may also add a text which may contain [handlebars](http://handlebarsjs.com/) syntax.
-This will be compiled into a function which if called with the context object will return the resulting text.
+You may also add a text which may contain [handlebars syntax](http://alinex.github.io/develop/lang/handlebars.html) This will be compiled into a function which if called with the context object will return the resulting text.

 ``` coffee